Security-Onion-Solutions/securityonion-docs/ProductionDeployment.rst

 -  Existing (Forward Node, Heavy Node, or Storage Node)

    #.
-Make sure that your master server and all other nodes in your deployment are fully updated with ``sudo soup`` before adding a new node.
-   #.
 Provide the hostname or IP address of the master server (some folks may want to specify the IP/hostname of the master server in ``/etc/hosts`` and use the specified hostname during setup -- this may help in the event the master server IP changes.)
    #.
 Provide a username to SSH to the master for the node (should have already been created on the master and added to the ``sudo`` group).
 Please make sure that your server has been set up and you have network connectivity and no firewall rules that would block this traffic.
 Additionally, consider creating a separate SSH account on the master server for each node so that if a node is ever compromised, its individual account can be disabled without affecting the other nodes.
 If you need to create a user account on the Master, you can do something like the following (where ``$nodeuser`` is your specified user): ``sudo adduser $nodeuser && sudo adduser $nodeuser sudo``  The new account must have a full home directory.
 If you do not create it when you create the account, copy ``/etc/skel`` to ``/home/$nodeuser`` and do ``chown -R $nodeuser:$nodeuser /home/$nodeuser``.
 This is needed so the .ssh directory may be created to manage the connection. *NOTE: This user should be removed from the sudo group on the master server after setup*.